-For libraries that are not IRM-protected, if you protect a file that you then upload to SharePoint or OneDrive, the following do not work with this file: Co-authoring, Office Online, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).
+For libraries that are not IRM-protected, if you apply protection-only to a file that you then upload to SharePoint or OneDrive, the following do not work with this file: Co-authoring, Office for the web, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).

-Although no longer new, the following post from the Office 365 blog has some additional information that you might find useful: What’s New with Information Rights Management in SharePoint and SharePoint Online
+Although no longer new, the following post from the Microsoft 365 blog has some additional information that you might find useful: What’s New with Information Rights Management in SharePoint

 If you are ready to configure SharePoint for IRM:

-For SharePoint Online, see SharePoint Online and OneDrive for Business: IRM Configuration.
+For SharePoint in Microsoft 365, see SharePoint in Microsoft 365 and OneDrive: IRM Configuration.

 For Sharepoint Server, see Deploying the Azure Rights Management connector.

-If you have Office 365, you might be interested in reviewing File Protection Solutions in Office 365, which provides recommended capabilities for protecting files in Office 365.
+If you have Microsoft 365, you might be interested in reviewing File Protection Solutions in Microsoft 365, which provides recommended capabilities for protecting files in Microsoft 365.

 To see how other applications and services support the Azure Rights Management service from Azure Information Protection, see How applications support the Azure Rights Management service.